Larsera/contact/README.md

+# Project status
+1 Get real data from a tree
+2 Research and survey what data is interesting
+3 Deploy more sensors
+4 Evaluate data quality
+5 Process the data in accordance to the findings in 2

+# Project description
 As climate change and nature conservation becomes a larger part of our everyday life, we are in need of a better understanding of the processes in the nature.
 Sensor equipment and data communication has become both cheaper and more available in the recent years.
 We are in a Internet of Things revolution, and data gathering has never been easier.

 On the other end of the data stream from the sensors, the data needs conditioning and analysis.
 The multi-dimensional data can be processed by machine learning algorithms and displayed in a more understandable format.
 We can also create a web-experience based on real-time data from the sensors.